About the Mobile Access North Yorkshire Project

 5G is a next generation of cellular mobile technology that will overlay current 4G and WiFi means of connecting to the broadband Internet as well as being deployed for various industrial uses.
 The ICNIRP guidelines ensure any news 5G characteristics conform to these guidelines under all circumstances.

-5G is currently using the same bandwidth identified for 4G which is in the 1.8GHz – 2.6GHz and 3,4-3.8GHz ranges which is similar or less than home Wifi routers which use 2.4GHz and 5GHz
+5G is currently using the same bandwidth identified for 4G which is in the 1.8GHz – 2.6GHz and 3.4-3.8GHz ranges which is similar or less than home Wifi routers which use 2.4GHz and 5GHz.
+This is the frequencies the project will be using.

 Public Health England (PHE’s) Centre for Radiation, Chemical and Environmental Hazards (CRCE) takes the lead on public health matters within radiofrequency electromagnetic fields, or radio waves, used in telecommunications.
 Central to PHE advice is that exposures to radio waves should comply with the ICNIRP guidelines.